tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/回调配置_intl_en.md

 ## Notes
 - The template configuration will take effect in about 5–10 minutes.
-- When an LVB event is triggered after the callback feature is enabled, you can receive the event information through the [event message notification](https://intl.cloud.tencent.com/document/product/267/31566).
+- When an CSS event is triggered after the callback feature is enabled, you can receive the event information through the [event message notification](https://intl.cloud.tencent.com/document/product/267/31566).
 - The callback templates are managed at the domain name level in the console, and rules created by APIs cannot be canceled for the time being.
 If you bound a template to a specified stream through the callback APIs and want to unbind it, you need to call the [DeleteLiveCallbackTemplate](https://intl.cloud.tencent.com/document/product/267/30813) API.
 - One domain name can be bound to only one callback template.
 After binding, all streams under it will be called back according to this template.

 ## Prerequisites
-- You have logged in to the [LVB console](https://console.cloud.tencent.com/live) and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+- You have logged in to the [CSS console](https://console.cloud.tencent.com/live) and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
 - You have created a [callback template](https://intl.cloud.tencent.com/document/product/267/31074).
 <span id="related"></span>
 ## Binding Callback Template